 It’s that time of year again.
 Super Bowl time.
-And with the constant hype about the game, the commercials, and the parties that surround this mega event, it’s easy to become a bit jaded if you’re trying to eat healthy.
+And with the constant hype about the game, the commercials, and the parties that surround this mega event, it’s easy to become a bit jaded if you’re trying to eat healthier food.
 After all, the Super Bowl is reported to be the second-largest day for food consumption in the United States, right after Thanksgiving.

 But rather than getting all grumbly about things, I think you can still have a great Super Bowl Sunday.
 How?
 Here are my 7 Simple Steps For a Healthier Super Bowl Sunday!